venam/blog/_posts/2015-05-06-view-on-social-changes.markdown

 This has been discussed before in the movement section.
 Let's add to this that with social networks we get the black sheep effect that we find in groups.

 > In the English language, black sheep is an idiom used to describe an odd or disreputable member of a group, especially within a family.
 The term stems from the genetic effect in sheep whereby a recessive gene occasionally manifests in the birth of a sheep with black rather than white coloring; these sheep stand out in the flock.

+Furthermore, when this is accompanied by the movements mentioned above we notice a rise of epidemic pro and con movement participants.
+They echo and complete each others.
+Hilariously, by doing this they contribute to the other part of the balance.

+There are examples for every single thing mentioned above.

+The big topics have been the "battle of the sexes" with "feminism" and "red pillers" (as usual throughout history), and the "trigger" or "over politically correct" movement.

+Both have big brainwash networks and followers that are drawn towards them.
+One should realize that none of those movement is highly beneficial and that is why there is a raging equilibrium that is automatically created by the creation of another counter group.
+Society itself has it's own healing system.

 * Detachment From Reality